 Srinagar Leh highway reopens towards the end of April or early May so you can take a drive towards Kargil from Sonamarg.
 There will be an ample amount of snow at Zojila Pass and you will not be disappointed at all.

 Snowfall near Delhi in June & July

-Both these months are not really great time if you want to go hunting snow as there will be none left.
-Your choices are mostly restricted to high altitude passes only.
+Both these months are not really great times if you want to go hunting snow as there will be none left.
+Your choices are mostly restricted to high-altitude passes only.

 For a short trip, you can visit Manali and go to Rohtang Pass.
 Sach Pass too will have plenty of snow in June and some left even in July.